RaynorLEE/KG-EntityTyping/README.md

 If you find this code useful, please consider citing the following paper.

 ## Acknowledgement
-We refer to the code of [TET](https://github.com/zhiweihu1103/ET-TET).
+We refer to the code of [TET](https://github.com/zhiweihu1103/ET-TET) and [MiNer](https://github.com/jinzhuoran/MiNer/).
 Thanks for their contributions.